What is Messianic Judaism?

 When did the modern movement of Messianic Judaism begin?

 Even though Messianic Judaism, as a distinct movement, faded from the ancient scene in the seventh century A.D., there have always been Jewish believers in the Messiah Yeshua.
 However, beginning in the early 1800’s, ever increasing numbers of Jewish people began to believe in Yeshua as the Messiah.
-The modern movement came to fruition after 1967 when tens of thousands of Jewish people suddenly accepted Yeshua.
+The modern movement came to fruition after 1967 when tens of thousands of Jewish people suddenly began to seek and subsequently accept Yeshua as Messiah.